z-george-ma/dispatcher/README.md

 - LISTEN: the address that Dispatcher will listen to.
 Default: :80
 - WORKER: number of worker threads for Dispatcher.
 Default: 10
 - RETRYLIMIT: The number of retries before the message goes to dead letter queue.
 Default: 10
+- DEFAULT_TIMEOUT: Default timeout for HTTP call if the timeout is not set in the message.
+Default: 10000

 -----
 ### Installation: